kyomawolf/kyomaboard/README.md

 Know Issues and changes:
 - The crystal oscillator is missing and needs to be added
-- be careful with the power footprint, the
 - maybe put everything on the back. backmounted leds are not that expensive and you wont need to solder everything by hand
 -